Swrve/swrve-unity-sdk/README.md

 What is Swrve
 -------------
 Swrve is a single integrated platform delivering everything you need to drive mobile engagement and create valuable consumer relationships on mobile.
-This native Unity3D SDK will enable your game to use all of these features.
+This Unity3D SDK will enable your game to use all of these features.

 Getting started
 ---------------